What Happens if You Go Over Your Credit Limit?

 6. Create a Repayment Plan

-Once you know exactly how much you have spent on your credit cards, come up with a plan to pay off your credit card debt.
-Consider getting an additional part-time job or a side gig that will allow you to earn a little extra money to pay your debt.
 You can also check with your employer to see if you can get overtime hours to bump up your earnings.
 Review your budget to find areas where you can cut your expenses to free up some money that you can use towards your credit card payments.
 Pay a little extra every billing cycle to reduce your credit card balance faster.

-Final Thoughts on What Happens After Going Over Your Credit Limit
+Avoid Going Over Your Credit Card Limit

 Exceeding your credit limit is almost never a good choice.
 Your transaction may be declined in most cases, and if it does go through, there may be over-the-limit fees.
 Knowing what happens if you go over your credit limit is important.
-Check your credit card statements regularly to avoid purchases that may exceed your available limit.
+Check your credit card statements regularly to avoid purchases that may exceed your available credit limit.

 Get in touch with TurboDebt to determine the best strategy to pay off your credit card debt.
 Our team will offer you a personalized debt relief option based on your individual needs.
 Get in touch with us for a free consultation today.